PanosGreg/Invoke-AzCommand/readme.md

 It also compresses the output to support sizes a bit larger than 4KB (since that's the current limit from the Azure service), it shows the remote error records onto the local machine and finally enriches the objects extra properties like the Azure computername and username.

 In general I tried to simulate the functionality of `Invoke-Command` as best as I could, through the Azure run command.

+## Disclaimer

+I know that MS has recently introduced the `Get-AzVMRunCommand` and also the `Set-AzVMRunCommand`, but unfortunately these lack a lot of needed functionality as well.
+So it wasn't the answer to the problem after all.

 ## Installation